 BIOL 225 (3-3-0) Scientific Communication: A course designed to introduce students to the principles of oral and written communication.
 Students will learn how to read, critique, and write a scientific paper; how to conduct literature searches; and how to prepare and present an oral scientific talk.
-In addition, the ethical issues related to scientific communications ad scientific integrity will be discussed.
+In addition, the ethical issues related to scientific communications and scientific integrity will be discussed.

-BIOL 255 (3-2-2) Principles of Microbiology: An introduction to the general structure, physiology, metabolism, and genetics of microorganisms.
-Fundamental principles of immunology and microbial diseases will also be covered.
-The course includes two (2) hours of lab consisting of applications of essential microbiological techniques.
-This course does not meet Microbiology course requirement for Biology, Biology Education, Biotechnology, Forensic Sciences, or Pre-professional degree programs.
-Prerequisite: (BIOL 110 And BIOL 130) Or BIOL 150 Or NSCI 120 And (CHEM 101 (may be taken
+BIOL 255 (4-3-2) Principles of Microbiology: A course designed to introduce the structure, diversity, physiology, metabolism, and genetics of microorganisms.
+The role of microorganisms in disease and human health will be explored.
+Fundamental concepts of immunology, epidemiology, microbial pharmacology, and antibiotic resistance will also be covered.
+The course includes two (2) hours of lab consisting of applications of essential microbiological laboratory methods.
+An understanding of experimental design, scientific writing skills, and aseptic technique will also be assessed in lab.
+This course is designed for nursing and pre-nursing majors only.
+No other major at Fayetteville State University is permitted to use BIOL 255 to fulfill Natural Sciences requirements.
+Only nursing and pre-nursing majors are permitted to use BIOL 255 to fulfill support course requirements.
+This course does not meet the Microbiology course requirement for Biology, Biology Education, Biotechnology, Forensic Sciences, or pre-professional degree programs.